daradija/gecco/score/score.md

 Using the same mathematics, it consists of two operations.

 # Learning rate percentaje
-How to apply the gradient
+How to sum the gradient to de parameter.
 The mystery.
-Notice how the gradients are.
+Notice how the gradients are of a different order of magnitude if they come from the angle or the length.
 If we have the correction, we would never extend the segments.

 ![alt text](image-10.png)